-Command-Line Format proxy proxy-backend-addresses
+Command-Line Format proxy y-backend-addresses

--b

-Option-File Format proxy-backend-addresses

-Permitte Permitted Values
+Permitted Values Туре string

-Type string

 Default 127.0.0.1:3306

 The host name (or IP address) and port of the MySQL server to connect to.
 You can specify multiple backend servers by supplying multiple options.
-Clients are connected to each backend server in roundrobin fashion.
+Clients are connected to each backend server in round-robin fashion.
 For example, if you specify two servers A and B, the first client connection goes to server A; the second client connection goes to server B; and the third client connection goes to server A.